Investor Insight: Clovis Oncology, Inc. [CLVS] Goes Ballistic – Investor Confidence on the Rise

-Clovis Oncology, Inc. [CLVS] stock additionally went down by -3.35% in the period of the 7 days, recording a gain in performance by 0.11% in the last 30 days.
-The yearly more of CLVS stock is set at -62.94% by far, with shares price recording returns by 44.12% in the latest quarter.
-Over the past six months, CLVS shares showcased 81.54% increase.
-CLVS saw -71.50% change opposing the low price in the last 12 months, also recording 211.77% compared to high within the same period of time.
+Clovis Oncology, Inc. [CLVS] stock additionally went up by +5.28% in the period of the 7 days, recording a gain in performance by 6.19% in the last 30 days.
+The yearly more of CLVS stock is set at -57.08% by far, with shares price recording returns by 63.95% in the latest quarter.
+Over the past six months, CLVS shares showcased 75.80% increase.
+CLVS saw -67.29% change opposing the low price in the last 12 months, also recording 257.77% compared to high within the same period of time.

 Clovis Oncology, Inc. [NASDAQ:CLVS]: Analyst Rating and Earnings